exoplatform/exo-documentation/docs/GettingStarted.rst

 *3- Pinning a News from News details*

-You may display the home page to verify that the news is available in the appropriate bloc.
+You may display the home page to verify that the news is available in the appropriate block.

 |image172|